 - Best books and test prep resources for AP Computer Science Principles

 Is AP Computer Science Principles Easy Or Hard?

-AP Computer Science Principles is considered very easy, with class alumnae rating it 2.8/10 for overall difficulty (the 28th-most-difficult out of the 28 large AP classes surveyed).
+AP Computer Science Principles is considered very easy, with class alumnae rating it 2.8/10 for overall difficulty (the easiest class out of the 28 large AP classes surveyed).

 AP Comp Sci Principles alumnae reviewers rated the class as enjoyable, even without prior programming knowledge.
 The course is recommended as a first AP class.

 You can see how AP Comp Sci Principles compares to other classes for difficulty in the below chart: